 The Company sells products to Airlink Communications, Inc., ("Airlink") a wireless software infrastructure business, which integrates the Company's modems into their products.
-Airlink's Chairman of the Board is also a member of the Company's Board of Directors and a stockholder.
-Sales to Airlink were \$1,746,000 for the year ended December 31, 2001 and \$0 for the quarter ended March 31, 2002.
-Receivables from Airlink under this agreement amounted to \$778,000 as of December 31, 2001 and \$509,000 as of March 31, 2002.
-In May 2001, the Company and Airlink entered into an agreement for the payment of products sold to Airlink.
-Specifically, Airlink will pay \$1.6 million for product purchases under terms of a promissory note with the first payment of \$300,000, plus accrued interest due September 1, 2001, and the remaining principal balance, plus accrued interest, due in eight monthly equal installments with the final payment due May 1, 2002.
-The note bears interest at prime plus 3% (7.75% at March 31, 2002) and is secured by all of Airlink's assets.
-Airlink's Chairman of the Board has also personally guaranteed this promissory note.
+Airlink's Chairman of the Board and Airlink's principal stockholder is also a member of the Company's Board of Directors and a stockholder of the Company.
+Sales to Airlink were \$1,783,000 for the year ended December 31, 2001 and \$1,783,000 and \$29,000 for the six months ended June 30, 2001 and 2002, respectively.
+Receivables from Airlink amounted to \$778,000 as of December 31, 2001 and \$501, 000 as of June 30, 2002.
+In May 2001, the Company and Airlink entered into a \$1.6 million secured promissory note agreement for the payment of products sold to Airlink.
+The first payment of \$300,000, plus accrued interest was paid by Airlink on September 1, 2001, and the remaining principal balance, plus accrued interest, was due in eight equal monthly installments with the final payment due May 1, 2002.
+The note accrued interest at prime plus 3% (7.75% at June 30, 2002) and was secured by all of Airlink's assets.
 We have sold similar products to other parties at unit prices similar to those under the Company's arrangement with Airlink.
-During the first quarter of 2002, Airlink became delinquent in making scheduled payments under the terms of the agreement.
-The Company is currently in discussions with Airlink and is evaluating its legal remedies under the terms of this agreement and the related guarantee.

-In September 2001, the Company entered into an agreement with Airlink for the payment of \$1.1 million for products shipped to Airlink during September 2001.
+In September 2001, the Company entered into a second agreement with Airlink for the payment of \$1.1 million for additional products shipped to Airlink during September 2001.
 In December 2001, Airlink returned \$750,000 of the products shipped to Airlink during September 2001.
-At December 31, 2001 and March 31, 2002, the receivable from Airlink under this agreement was \$393,000 and \$403,000, respectively, which includes accrued interest.
-In accordance with Staff Accounting Bulletin ("SAB") No. 101, "Revenue Recognition in Financial Statements" the Company will record revenue under this agreement when the collection of the receivable becomes reasonably assured.
-No revenues were recorded in 2001 or 2002.
-Airlink is also delinquent in making scheduled payments under this agreement and is evaluating its legal remedies under the terms of this agreement.
+At December 31, 2001 and June 30, 2002, the receivable from Airlink under this agreement was \$393,000 and \$375,000, respectively, which includes accrued interest.
+In accordance with Staff Accounting Bulletin No. 101, "Revenue Recognition in Financial Statements" the Company will record revenue under this agreement when the collection of the receivable becomes reasonably assured.
+No revenues were recorded pursuant to this agreement in 2001 or 2002.